-TSN (and IETF DetNet) supply a Quality of Service (QoS) to a critical data flow, or "Stream".
+TSN (and IETF DetNet) supply a Quality of Service (QoS) to a critical data flow, or "stream".
 This QoS is:

 - a.
-An absolute upper bound on the end-to-end latency to frames belonging to the Stream.
+An absolute upper bound on the end-to-end latency to frames belonging to the stream.
 (Bounded Latency); and - b.
-A guarantee that no frames of the Stream will be discarded due to a buffer being full when the frame arrives at an intermediate hop (Zero Congestion Loss).
+A guarantee that no frames of the stream will be discarded due to a buffer being full when the frame arrives at an intermediate hop (Zero Congestion Loss).

-This QoS, which we will call the Deterministic QoS, is made possible by a promise, made by the source of a Stream, to not exceed a contracted bandwidth and maximum frame size.
-This guarantee allows the network to run a resource reservation procedure that dedicates resources to a particular Stream (or sometimes, to a class of similar Streams) at every hop through the network, before the first frame of the Stream can be transmitted.
+This QoS, which we will call the Deterministic QoS, is made possible by a promise, made by the source of a stream, to not exceed a contracted bandwidth and maximum frame size.
+This guarantee allows the network to run a resource reservation procedure that dedicates resources to a particular stream (or sometimes, to a class of similar streams) at every hop through the network, before the first frame of the stream can be transmitted.

-1.2 Continuous Streams
+1.2 Continuous streams

-We can divide the Streams that can make use of the Deterministic QoS into two classes:
+We can divide the streams that can make use of the Deterministic QoS into two classes:

-- Continuous Streams can be usefully characterized by a maximum frame size, and a maximum bandwidth. - Scheduled Streams transmit on a regular, repeating schedule.
+• Continuous streams can be usefully characterized by a maximum frame size, and a maximum bandwidth.

+• Scheduled streams transmit on a regular, repeating schedule.

 Note that these two categories do not encompass all possible data flows.
-Bursty, irregular flows are not Streams, in the sense that it is difficult, in the presence of multiple of these flows, to guarantee Deterministic QoS except by overprovisioning and an extensive analysis of worst-case inter-Stream interference scenarios.
+Bursty, irregular flows are (by definition) not streams, in the sense that it is difficult, in the presence of multiple of these flows, to guarantee Deterministic QoS except by overprovisioning and an extensive analysis of worst-case inter-stream interference scenarios.

-Scheduled Streams can be handled by using IEEE Std 802.1Qbv (now IEEE Std 802.1Q-2018 clause 8.6.8.4, Enhancements for Scheduled Traffic) to schedule frames in detail.
+Scheduled streams can be handled by using IEEE Std 802.1Qbv (now IEEE Std 802.1Q-2018 clause 8.6.8.4, Enhancements for Scheduled Traffic) to schedule traffic class transmission in detail.
 They are of no interest to this paper.
-This paper Is concerned only with continuous Streams.
+This paper Is concerned only with continuous streams.